tamolinamendoza/hs-invitation-maker-lab-open-teacher-training/README.md

 # Invitation Maker

-You're graduating from high school!
-Congrats.
-It's time to send out invitations for your party.

-Last year when your brother graduated, he had to individually write his invitations before emailing them out.
-But you're a coder and you can automate this so you have more time to do other things, like hanging with your friends and researching the coolest digs for your dorm room.
+Ron Weasley's graduating Hogwarts!
+He's got Percy Weasley's graduation invitations from a few years ago, which Percy individually wrote out before sending them via owl post.
+But Percy didn't use the magic of programming to automate this task.
+Help Ron get these invitations printed quickly so he can spend more time playing Quidditch and pranking Percy for being such a dork.

 How can you automate this task?
 Through string interpolation!
 String interpolation, broadly speaking, is the process of taking a string (which is a word, sentence, or letter; basically anything you put between quotations), and swapping out one word for another.